MarcoTomasRodriguez/hget/README.md

 This is a mantained version of [huydx/hget](https://github.com/huydx/hget).

-Unfortunately, the original author stopped giving support to this project; since the idea is cool, I decided to continue his project.
+Unfortunately, the original author stopped giving support to this project; since the idea is cool, I decided to continue it.

 In the future, this could be merged back.